MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/how-file-system-filter-drivers-are-similar-to-device-drivers.md

 - **Other Similarities**

   - Like device drivers, file system filter drivers can receive [Introduction to I/O Control Codes](https://docs.microsoft.com/windows-hardware/drivers/kernel/introduction-to-i-o-control-codes) (IOCTLs).
-However, file system filter drivers can also receive--and define--[file system control codes](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/index) (FSCTLs).
+Note that file system filter drivers can also receive and define [file system control codes](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/index) (FSCTLs).

   - Like device drivers, file system filter drivers can be configured to be loaded at system startup time or to be loaded later, after the system startup process is complete.